 “Everyone has the fire, but the champions know when to ignite the spark” – Amit Ray

 Today was set to be the longest drive day we have on tour.
-We were certain to need a massive amount of sleep after last night effort, we had I be up at like 6 to get the bus to Memphis.
-We did that, hungover and tired we jumped on the coach.
-Unfortunately I have never been able to sleep sitting upright.
-This leads to zero coach sleep.
-Sigh.
+We were certain to need a massive amount of sleep after last night’s effort, we had to be up at 6 to get the bus to Memphis.
+Hungover and tired we jumped on the coach.
+A long drive with zero sleep was destined to be unenjoyable.

 We were moving into our 8th state today for our first stop – Arkansas.
 We stopped at a town called Texarkana and took a group photo at a place that you can stand in Texas and Arkansas at the same time.
 It was pretty unexciting and everyone really just wanted to go back to sleep.

 A few hours later our next stop was at Little Rock, Arkansas.
-We stopped at the little rock central high school which is a site that during segregation 9 African American students were picked to attend an all white school.
-The governer highly opposed this and had the state guard stand at the door to prevent them from going in.
+We stopped at the Little Rock central high school.
+At this site, during the period of segregation, 9 African American students were picked to attend an all white school.
+The governor highly opposed this and had the state guard stand at the door to prevent them from entering.
 The students stood strong to fight for the civil rights of black people.
 It’s a really beautiful story for these 9 teenagers who were 15-16 years old to be protesting against bigotry and hate.

 We literally had like 20 minutes to check into our hotel and get ready before we headed to the baseball game.
-I was so keen for this as I have been a baseball player my whole life and enjoy it thoroughly.
-It is a sport that I learnt from my dad and grew up with so it will always have a place in my heart.
+Ronnie was so keen for this as I have been a baseball player his whole life and enjoys it thoroughly.
+It is a sport that he learnt from his dad and grew up with so it will always have a place in my heart.
 Anyway, a baseball game is just one of them things you have to do in the USA.
 Tonight we were seeing a minor league game between the Memphis Redbirds and the Omaha Stormchasers at Autozone Park in Memphis.
 Naturally, we were rooting for the Redbirds!
-I bought a Redbirds hat and a hotdog, then I was ready to enjoy.
-The rain stopped that from happening.
-It has been raining for the last 3 days on tour.
-The game was put on rain delay which means that they would wait til is subsided and then the game would begin which it eventually did!